-Identifying Potential Financial Intelligence Leads at a Scene poachers will have been paid vehicles must have been bought or hired shipping containers must have been leased storage must have been paid for
+Identifying Potential Financial Intelligence Leads at a Scene poachers have been paid vehicles have been bought or hired shipping containers have been leased storage has been paid for

-As first responders at the scene of an IWT-related seizure or arrest your focus will be on the main offences and the persons arrested and/or illegal wildlife products that have been seized.
+As first responders at the scene of a seizure or arrest, your focus will be on the main offences and the persons arrested and/or illegal wildlife products that have been seized.
 You should be aware of the possibility of finding financial information or leads.